-- Purpose: Signals that the cease fire has ended, and the range is ready to accept live firing. - Action: All persons wishing to participate in shooting activities and in the vicinity must ensure they have eye and ear protection in place, appropriate to the shooting event. - Command "The Range is Live!" - Purpose: To declare that the range is live,
+Purpose: Signals that the cease fire has ended, and the range is ready to accept live firing.

+Action: All persons wishing to participate in shooting activities and in the vicinity must ensure they have eye and ear protection in place, appropriate to the shooting event.

+Command "The Range is Live!"

+Purpose: To declare that the range is live,

-- Action: All individuals including spectators must expect live fire to commence. - Command: "IS THE LINE READY" - Purpose: To allow shooters along the line to indicate if there is any reason why they would not be ready to undertake the course of fire. - Action: Any shooter who is not ready informs the RSO "NOT READY".
+Action: All individuals including spectators must expect live fire to commence.

-Command: "CLEAR TO FIRE"

-- Purpose: To signal the range is clear for firing. - Action: The Range Safety Officer shall have removed the red flag, He will also turn off the range safety lights and briefly sound the range siren - Command: "COMMENCE FIRE" Or "Fire" or the use of an audible signal. - Purpose: To declare the range formally open for live firing. - Action: The participants may commence the prescribed course of fire.
+Action: The Range Safety Officer shall have recover the red flag inside the range building.
+He will also turn off the range safety lights and briefly sound the range siren.

+Command: "COMMENCE FIRE" Or "FIRE" or the use of an audible signal.

+Purpose: To declare the range formally open for live firing.

+Action: The participants may commence the prescribed course of fire.